 The plasma membrane of a cell plays essential roles in protecting and organizing cells.
 Lines of evidence suggest that the membrane is compartmentalized into microdomains, each of which consists of different protein and lipid composition.
 The spatiotemporal organization and physiological functions of these microdomains is a hot topic in cell biology.
 The current paradigm in this field focuses on interdependency between microdomains.
 Accordingly, studies of functional connection between different microdomains via protein-protein have become standard in this field.
 My research interest focuses on MCC (Microdomain Containing Can1), which associates with a cytosolic protein complex called eisosome, whose primary organizer is Pil1.
 Eisosome was introduced in 2006 and its physiological roles are poorly understood, and so we are quite interested in identifying and characterizing Pil1 binding proteins using yeast two hybrid library system, hoping to find out some factors associated with other microdomains.

-Finally, we have been testing the potential cytotoxicity of CNT on fungal cells.
-We have recently worked on CNT effect on gene expression pattern, using a high-end DNA sequencer.
-We plan to measure relative abundance of mRNA sequences in CNT treated cells and validate the data with qPCR in the near future.
+Finally, we have been testing the potential cytotoxicity of nanoparticles (carbon nanotubes, sliver, and cadmium) on fungal cells.
+We have recently worked on the effects of these nanoparticles on gene expression pattern, using a high-end DNA sequencer.
+We plan to measure relative abundance of mRNA sequences in nanoparticle-treated cells and validate the data with qPCR in the near future.